ELY3M/ACNHPockets/README.md

 ## Usage

 1. put in your switch ip address
-2. type in whatever you want.
-3. click on Connect
+2. click on Connect
-4. The slots should update to whatever you have in your pockets.
+3. The slots should update to whatever you have in your pockets.

 ## Credit
 I used a lot of ACNHPokerCore codes for many things in this app.